15 people joined Donna Anderson and Paul Haseman for a morning geology/history tour of Kinney Run on May 29th.

-Watch your email for more scheduled bird walks!
+Watch for more bird walks next Spring!

 Tom Schweich is a renowned botanist, Golden resident and shares his expertise as a member of the Stewards' Advisory Committee.
 Tom has been an active participant in many Stewards' initiatives.
 He has done extensive collecting and identification of native prairie plants in the North Washington Open Space as well as other Golden open space locations.
 Renaming the North Washington Open Space "Schweich Hill" is a well deserved honor!
 Congratulations, Tom!